If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 7. Sony Playstation Platinum Wireless Gaming Headset

-BEST FOR PLAYSTATION
+BEST FOR PS4

 If you’re gaming on a Playstation 4, it makes the most sense to go with Sony’s dedicated headset.
 After all, the company that made the system you’re gaming on knows its own system the best.
 Completely wireless, you’ll have the freedom to move around without the hassle of a cord getting in your way, while its 7.1 surround sound audio quality ensures the best audio experience possible.
 In games that support it, you can also get the added benefit of 3D audio for a more immersive experience.
 Plus, the ease of use if you’re familiar with Sony products is worth the price alone.